wups/tcim/README.md

     list filesystems	report file system space usage	df -h

+If you don't want to keep the terminal open after the command has finished, prepend the command with `[NOKEEP]`.
+If you don't want to run the command in a terminal, prepend the command with `[NOTERM]`.

 The command can't contain double quotes `"`.
 If you need double quotes, move the command into a script file and use it in the command field.